zkotti/fun-in-lockdown/guide.md

 * FEVER, by Megan Nicole [listen here](https://www.youtube.com/watch?v=DV30BtjNNIU)
 * Obsesión, by Aventura ft.
 Judy Santos [listen here](https://www.youtube.com/watch?v=8_QY5gFQUTg)

+### Albums
+A subsection to add your favorite Music Albums

 ### Musical Instruments
 You are never actually too old to learn to play an instrument you have always liked.
 It is a perfect break from your laptop's screen.